 The Koga Factory started full-fledge operations.

-Succeeded in developing the "direct current melting furnace" using original technology.
+Succeeded in developing the "all electric melting furnace" using original technology.
 Started production using this furnace.

 Branched out into the production of headlight lenses for the automobiles.